TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 ## Can Windows revert these changes?
 When a major update is installed, almost all changes will be reverted and you'll have to repeat this procedure.
 Major updates come out about twice a year.

+## Credits

+This guide is based on Adolf Intel's [Windows 10 Privacy Guide](https://github.com/adolfintel/Windows10-Privacy) with many modifications to make it usable on Windows 11 <br>
+Thanks to PPGSource#3112 from my discord server for stripping Windows 11 to barebones <br>
+Guide by The World Of PC#0077 <br>

 [!["Buy Me A Coffee"](https://cdn.discordapp.com/attachments/837916532003962910/880500524934369352/BMC.png)](https://www.buymeacoffee.com/TheWorldOfPC)